JSONWSZ/SFGPN/README.md

 Most of the code is based on [DEEN](https://github.com/mangye16/Cross-Modal-Re-ID-baseline) [3].
 We thank the authors for their contributions to the community.

 [1] D. T. Nguyen et al. Person recognition system based on a combination of body images from visible light and thermal cameras.
-Sensors, 17(3):605, 2017.
+Sensors,17(3):605,2017.

 [2] A. Wu et al. RGB-infrared cross-modality person re-identification.
 ICCV, 2017.

-[3] Zhang Y, Wang H. Diverse Embedding Expansion Network and Low-Light Cross-Modality Benchmark for Visible-Infrared Person Re-identification.
-CVPR, 2023.
+[3] Zhang Y, Wang H. Diverse Embedding Expansion Network and Low-Light Cross-Modality Benchmark for Visible-Infrared Person Re-identification.CVPR,2023.